 Gayle Chong Kwan lives and works in London.
 She was born in Scotland.
-Her work explores histories, memory and the senses through the personal and global politics of food, trade and tourism through photography, video, sound participatory projects.
+Her work explores histories, memory and the senses through the personal and global politics of food, trade and tourism through photography, video, sound and participatory projects.
 She has shown extensively in the UK and abroad: Cite des Arts, Paris; Tate Britain, London; National Portrait Gallery, London; COAST Residency, A Foundation, Liverpool; European Forum Emerging Creation, Neumünster Abbey, Luxembourg; Chinese Arts Centre, Manchester; Opera North, Leeds; mac, Birmingham; Tatton Park Biennial, Manchester.

 'Five Spice Shortbread' by Gayle Chong Kwan creates a new pastry from mixing different aspects of the artist's own Scottish and Chinese-Mauritian mixed.
-The pastry brings together two ingredients ubiquitous to the different cultures, but never combined, and references balance and dialogue on a personal, imaginative and inter-cultural sense.
+The pastry brings together two ingredients ubiquitous to the different cultures, but never combined, and references balance and dialogue on a personal, imaginative and intercultural sense.
 Each 'biscuit' is formed into small mountain peaks or landscapes and are distributed as part of 'Memory Tasting Unit' activities led by the artist.

 2 cups butter

 1 cup brown sugar

 3 cups white flour

 1/2 cup flour for rolling on board

-4 pinches of five spice powder (this can be varied in relation to baker's taste preference)
+4 pinches of five spice powder (this can be varied in relation to baker's taste preference).

-- 1 Preheat oven to 325 degrees F (165 degrees C)
+- 1 Preheat oven to 325° F (165° C).

 - 2 Cream butter and brown sugar.

 - 3 Add to flour and mix well.

 - 4 Sprinkle board with additional flour.

-- ${\bf 5}$ Knead for ${\bf 5}$ minutes, adding enough flour to make a soft dough
+- 5 Knead for 5 minutes, adding enough flour to make a soft dough.

-- 6 Roll to 1/2 3/4 inch thickness
+- 6 Roll to 1/2 3/4 inch thickness.

-- 7 Cut into 3 x 3 inch squares
+- 7 Cut into 3 x 3 inch squares.

-- 8 Prick with fork
+- 8 Prick with fork.

-- 9 Using knife or other implements, create some short 'mountain' peaks (not too high or thin as could brown too much) or other landscape shapes of the bakers choosing
+- 9 Using knife or other implements, create some short 'mountain' peaks (not too high or thin as it could brown too much) or other landscape shapes of the bakers choosing.

-- 10 Place on ungreased baking sheets
+- 10 Place on ungreased baking sheets.

-- 11 Bake at 325 degrees F (165 degrees C) for 20 25 minutes until lightly golden brown on top.
+- 11 Bake at 325° F (165° C) for 20 25 minutes until it is lightly golden brown on top.